 Digital Marketing for Manufacturers

-Once your website is in order, the next step will be to drive online leads and sales opportunities to your site using a few proven digital marketing tactics.
+Once your website is in order, the next step is to drive online leads and sales opportunities to your site using a few proven digital marketing tactics.
 In order to be successful, be sure to measure the return-on-investment (ROI) for each tactic.

 Here are a few of the online marketing strategies we recommend for manufacturing businesses:

 - Google Ads